Noise-Aware Training of Neuromorphic Dynamic Device Networks: Supplementary Information

-Another more general approach to control the effectiveness of the model at capturing backward dependencies is to focus directly on the estimation of the total derivative $\dfrac{\rm{d}\mathbf{y}^{\pi}_i(t)}{\rm{d} \boldsymbol{\theta}}$.
-We notice that we can rewrite the terms of Eq.\ref{Eq.:Isolated_BPTT} as
+Another more general approach to control the effectiveness of the model at capturing backward dependencies is to focus directly on the estimation of the total derivative $\dfrac{{\rm d}\mathbf{y}^{\pi}_i(t)}{{\rm d} \boldsymbol{\theta}}$.
+We can rewrite the terms of Eq.\ref{Eq.:Isolated_BPTT} as